MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 ### 1. Identify the endpoints to optimize

 Microsoft clearly identifies the key endpoints you need to optimize and marks them as such.
-In the [URL/IP list for Office 365](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges), these endpoints are marked as **Optimize**.
+In the [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges) topic, these endpoints are marked as **Optimize**.
 There are just four URLS which need to be optimized and twenty IP subnets.
 This small group of endpoints accounts for around 80% of the volume of traffic to the Office 365 service including the latency sensitive endpoints such as those for Teams media.
-Essentially this is the traffic that we need to take special care of and is also the traffic which will put incredible pressure on traditional network paths.
+Essentially this is the traffic that we need to take special care of and is also the traffic which will put incredible pressure on traditional network paths and VPN infrastructure.

+URLs in this category have the following characteristics:

+- Are Microsoft owned and managed endpoints, hosted on Microsoft infrastructure
+- Have IPs provided
+- Low rate of change and are expected to remain small in number (currently 20 IP subnets)
+- Are High volume and/or latency sensitive
+- Are able to have required security elements provided in the service rather than inline on the network
+- Account for around 70-80% of the volume of traffic seen to the Office 365 service

+Microsoft has committed that the URLs/IPs/Port requirements for these endpoints will not change until at least **June 30th 2020**.

 #### Optimize URLs